billk-FM/HEC-Commander/RAS-Commander/README.md

 ## User Inputs and Settings

-Note about python paths:  Always make sure to include _r""_ in your around your paths.
-Without the r, or without the quotes it will give an error
+Note about python paths:  Always make sure to include _r""_ around your paths.
+Without the r (denoting raw string), or without the quotes it will give an error.  f"" strings can also be substituted

 ## Example input file for RAS-Commander Parallel Execute